Intermedio (Colombian newspaper): Foundation of Intermedio

-In order not to leave his employees without a job and avoid bankruptcy, Eduardo Santos created the "Casa Editorial El Tiempo" by redistributing shares among some members of the Santos family, Roberto García-Peña, Abdón Espinosa Valderrama, and other people of his inner circle of friends and collaborators.
+In order to not to leave his employees without a job and avoid bankruptcy, Eduardo Santos created the "Casa Editorial El Tiempo" by redistributing shares among some members of the Santos family, Roberto García-Peña, Abdón Espinosa Valderrama, and other people of his inner circle of friends and collaborators.
 After having fulfilled the legal requirements, Intermedio was first published on February 21, 1956.
 The editor in charge was Enrique Santos Montejo "Calibán", brother of Eduardo Santos.

 Cartoons by "Chapete".
 LEFT.
 The old actor says: "Thank you very much, ladies and gentlemen.
 And now, some moments of Interlude" (First edition of Intermedio.
 February 21, 1956).
 RIGHT.
 After the falling of the dictatorship, the same old actor says: "As we were saying yesterday..."
 (Return of El Tiempo.
 June 8, 1957).

 Intermedio used the same typeface in its masthead as used by El Tiempo, the layout was identical, and the sections and columns were the same ones that usually appeared in El Tiempo.
 Even street sellers of newspapers kept announcing it as El Tiempo, although that was not its name.
 What is more, the name of Intermedio was purposely chosen to mean that the situation was something temporary, short-lived, like the interlude of a theater play, and that the dictatorship of Rojas, sooner rather than later was going to fall.
 To emphasize that idea, the front page of the first edition included a cartoon by Hernando Turriago "Chapete", in which a very old actor standing on stage, with an hourglass and a scythe in his hands, greets the spectators by saying: "Thank you very much, ladies and gentlemen.
 And now, some moments of Interlude".
-However, in that first edition of twelve pages, Intermedio reluctantly had to publish a press release ordered by the regime in which ratified that the death of the Correas (what triggered the closure of El Tiempo), had been caused by an accident.
+However, in that first edition of twenty four pages, Intermedio reluctantly had to publish a press release ordered by the regime in which ratified that the death of the Correas (what triggered the closure of El Tiempo), had been caused by an accident.

 The relationship between the government and the newspaper was ambivalent.
 On the one hand, in April 1956, Rojas suggested that the Santos brothers reopen El Tiempo, but Eduardo Santos rejected the proposal and assured him that his newspaper would not return as long as the dictatorship existed.
 From then on, censorship became a little more flexible, but on the other hand, the import of paper and other supplies needed for printing were blocked by bureaucratic paperwork.